lolmaxz/staff-handbooks/docs/server-staff-handbook/ban-votes/boardroom-ban-vote.md

 ---
-id: boardroom-ban-vote
+id: allheads-ban-vote
-title: Boardroom Ban Vote (Boardroom Only)
+title: All Heads Ban Vote ( Event/Server Committees Only)
 sidebar_position: 2
 ---

-# Boardroom Ban Vote (Boardroom Only)
+# All Heads Ban Vote

-A Boardroom Ban Vote involves higher-level staff for severe cases.
+An All Heads Ban Vote involves higher-level staff for severe cases.

 ## Criteria for Initiation